0bryan0/BinPacking3/alex/README.md

 # CS347-bin-packing
-Carla is a modified version of the code provided for solving bin-packing problems.
-It places items in the most full container they fit in.
+Alex is the default provided for solving bin-packing problems.
+It greedily places items in the first container they fit in.

 ## Usage: